-- Deeply subordinated ranking: Tier 2 instruments are unsecured and deeply subordinated instruments, ranking ahead only of ordinary shares and additional Tier 1 hybrids.
-Tier 2 instruments rank behind senior creditors, which includes depositors, senior unsecured and senior non-preferred creditors (mostly relevant for European banks, only). - Optional call dependent on regulatory approval: Tier 2 notes include an early call feature where the face value of the notes may be repaid early in cash from a given date stated in the terms and conditions of the instrument.
+• Optional call dependent on regulatory approval: Tier 2 hybrids include an early call feature where the face value of the instrument may be repaid early in cash.
 The optional redemption requires regulatory approval, which may not be provided.

-In general, regulators are unlikely to provide approval for a Tier 2 or AT1 instrument to be called if it results in a reduction in the issuer's capitalisation; regulators are unlikely to provide approval for a redemption or resale unless the issuer has, or is expected to, issue an instrument of similar size to replace the instrument subject to that call.
-To the extent the optional call
+In general, regulators are unlikely to provide approval for a Tier 2 hybrid to be called if it results in a reduction in the issuer's capitalisation; regulators are unlikely to provide approval for a redemption or resale unless the issuer has, or is expected to, issue an instrument of similar size to replace the instrument subject to that call.
+To the extent the optional call was expected not to be exercised, it is likely that the price of the notes will be negatively affected.